pdxrconf/pdxrconf.github.io/scripts/HOWTO.md

 * File: `content/pages/cfp.md`
 * Recommended updates:
+    - Hero image
-    - Year and date of conference in intro
+    - Year and date of conference in header
+    - CFP closing date in description
     - Check that _Presentation format_ matches this year's formats
+    - When CFP closes, swap announcement header with closed header

 Note that this page only renders when `cfp="true"`.
 See [Step 2.8](#update) for details.